ShylaEarl/MediaJunction-Encyclopedia/README.md

 ## Built With

-HTML5
+- HTML5
-CSS3
+- CSS3
-CSS Grid
+- CSS Grid
-Javascript
+- Javascript
-jQuery
+- jQuery

-## Screen Shot

 ## Support
 If you have suggestions or issues, please email me at [shyla.earl@gmail.com]

+## Screen Shots